nix-community/nix-community.com/README.md

 1. Argument on technical details, not the people.
 2. Give the benefit of the doubt as much as possible.
 We all have different lives with different backgrounds.
 3. Keep in mind that all the work here is done by volunteers.
-Try and be grateful instead of feeling entitled.
 4. :)

 Things aren't set in stone and these as guidelines.